awaltrip/personal-site-v2/README.md

 ### Features:

 - Gatsby SPA with pages: Home, About, Skills, Projects, Contact, 404
+- Fully responsive for desktop and mobile devices
-- Fully responsive image carousels to showcase projects
+- Responsive image carousels to showcase projects
 - Page content stored in MDX and retrieved with GraphQL
 - Dark/light theme
 - Auto-load theme based on localStorage